ckan/ckanext-scheming/README.md

 * `preset: select` - validation that choice is from [choices](#choices), form select box and display snippet
 * `preset: multiple_checkbox` - multiple choice from [choices](#choices)
-  rendered as checkboxes in the form
+  rendered as checkboxes in the form, stored as a list of values
 * `preset: multiple_select` - multiple choice from [choices](#choices)
-  rendered as a multiple select box in the form
+  rendered as a multiple select box in the form, stored as a list of values
-* `preset: multiple_text` - repeating text field stored as a list of strings
+* `preset: multiple_text` - repeating text field with add and remove buttons, stored as a list of strings
 * `preset: date` - date validation and form snippet
 * `preset: datetime` date and time validation and form snippet
 * `preset: dataset_slug` - dataset slug validation and form snippet that